 to undergo an audit, you will need to produce official documentation of course attendance.

-• Licenses expire after December 31, 2015, and if a licensee fails to renew by that date, the renewal fee increases.
-Failure to renew by July 1, 2016, will result in administrative revocation of a license.
-If a license has been revoked, a reinstatement application would need to be
+• Licenses expire after December 31, 2021, and if a licensee fails to renew by that date, the renewal fee increases.

 • All dentists and dental hygienists seeking renewal this year are again required to submit census data with their renewal application.
 This was first required with the 2013 renewal cycle.
 All dentists and dental hygienists must complete and provide a census questionnaire and submit the completed questionnaire to the Board’s email address: email@example.com.
 The census form is available in the “Forms” section of the Board of Dentistry website.
 Completion of an Affidavit of Citizenship is not required this year unless a dentist or dental hygienist did